MEET THE TEAM

 Roisin is a fully insured member of NAVP and keeps up to date with the latest in evidence based veterinary physiotherapy by attending multiple CPD events throughout the year.

-Alongside work as a veterinary physiotherapist, Roisin enjoys spending time with her partner, daughter, their three horses, and two dogs.
+Alongside work as a veterinary physiotherapist, Roisin enjoys spending time with her partner, daughter, their four horses and two dogs.

 Qualifications: